scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

    Auxiliary, harmonic function :math:`\Psi` in rectangular domain (w-plane) used by [PHW33]_ as an intermediate step to solve the Poiseuille problem :label:`rectangularPsiPiercy`

-Adding the various pieces together, Piercy's Poiseuille-flow velocity (Equation (:ref:`uPiercyIdea`)) in the *w*-plane is depicted in Figure :ref:`rectangularWUpiercy`.
+Adding the various pieces together, Piercy's Poiseuille flow velocity (Equation (:ref:`uPiercyIdea`)) in the *w*-plane is depicted in Figure :ref:`rectangularWUpiercy`.

 .. figure:: piercyW.pdf
    :scale: 20%